 The transition plan was approved by the Board of Directors on December 17, 2020.
 A working group was set up to focus on the launch and implementation of the initiative.
 It is comprised of the Enterprise Risk Management Group, Institutional Banking Group, Retail Banking Group, Retail Credit Management Group, Institutional Credit Management Group, Human Resources and Administration Group, Finance Group, Information Technology Group, Information Security, and Internal Audit.
 The transition will be done in phases and will be fully implemented on or before the due date of May 15, 2023.
-The Bank has completed the risk appetite setting on July 31, 2021, applicability assessment on September 30, 2021 and the action plan on December 31, 2021.
-The implementation of the action plan will commence in January 2022 and will last until December 2022.
+The Bank has completed the risk appetite setting on July 31, 2021, applicability assessment on September 30, 2021, and the action plan on December 31, 2021.
+The implementation of the action plan commenced in January 2022 and will last until March 2023.

 The Risk Governance Policy has been updated to include the roles and responsibilities and policies on Environment and Social Risks of the Parent Bank have been adapted to the local setting.
-The other policies, guidelines and manuals impacted by the Circulars will also be updated in 2022.
+The Bank released its first Sustainability Finance Policy in June 2022.
+Majority of the other related policies, guidelines and manuals affected by the BSP Circulars have been updated in 2022.
+All policies, guidelines and manuals are expected to be updated and released by March 2023.